 8. Gamification and storytelling

 One of the major advantages of using animation in the app is making it a part of a game or storytelling.
 You can make the app interface lively by adding mascots, rewards, stickers, badges but in animated form.
 Using feelings and moods through stickers creates a connection with the user.
+When you draw the design for animations you may always find inspiration from real-life drawings or other art-related objects.

 9. Transition animation